neurowelt/system-tools/README.md

 # System Tools

-Various scripts, tools and knowledge that help working with system processes.
+Make your work with system processes easier and more enjoyable!

 ## Overview

 > [!IMPORTANT]
 > This repository is in it's early stage and under active development.
 Please expect changes to it's structure :construction:

+Repository contains various scripts, tools and knowledge that help working with system processes.

 All code and materials found in this repository are generally called **projects**.
 Each project can be a separate script, a collection of scripts or a document.